The Belvitz Brigade

 Conscript: Conscripts are fresh recruits, ready to make a name for themselves in defense of the duchy and her interests.

 Standard-Bearer: The standard-bearer is an accomplished enlisted soldier entrusted with carrying the Adrian standard into battle.
-This is not just an honorary rank, as the guard places great importance in the protection of their banner in battle.
+This is not just an honorary rank, as the brigade places great importance in the protection of their banner in battle.
 The standard-bearer is considered a Serjeant by rank.

 Honors & Awards: